 Even though the chords are played the same, and there are no rules regarding whether you should use a pick or your fingers, there are different approaches to the guitars in question.
 For instance, classical guitars are better suited for fingerpicking.
-The softer strings combined with the wider neck and frets simply make it easier.
+The softer strings combined with, the wider neck and frets simply make it easier.
 At the other end of the spectrum, an acoustic guitar is better suited for using a pick, seeing more precision is required.

-Classical Vs Acoustic Guitar - Which One Is Best For You?
+Classical Vs Acoustic – Which Is better?

-In this part of the guide, we take a deeper look at which guitar is best for you as beginner, acoustic vs classical?
+In this part of the guide, we take a deeper look at which guitar is best for you as a beginner, acoustic vs classical.
 And the best way to do this is by making an objective comparison.
 Using the benefits and disadvantages of learning with each model, it should become much easier to make the right decision.

 Old-school guitar teachers will no doubt recommend the classical guitar when learning the basics.
 This is because it is fingerpicking friendly, and the wider neck helps a lot for stretching your fingers quicker.
 The strings will also take it easier on your fingertips when playing chords.
 The fact is a classical guitar requires less pressure from your fingers, and the strings are slightly thicker, making them easier to target.